 Prospective transportation specialists should understand that this career is susceptible to the state of the national economy.
 However, the transportation industry creates jobs and mobilizes the nation.
 According to the U.S. Bureau of Labor Statistics, the median annual salary for first-line supervisors of transportation machine and vehicle operators in May 2018 was $55,600 (www.bls.gov).
 The BLS has also projected that the employment of such supervisors could grow by 5% between 2018 and 2028.

 Regardless of the means of transportation they oversee, specialists in this field must adhere to local laws and ensure that the vehicles under their supervision are properly licensed.
 A transportation specialist is often required to have previous management or transportation supervision experience.
 In addition to having experience in the field, a bachelor's degree or master's degree in transportation or a related field can increase job prospects and career experience.

 Transportation specialists can be responsible for moving a variety of subjects, such as people, products, or animals.
 No matter their sector, they must manage all the legal aspects of transportation, their staff, their equipment, and transport schedules.
-Management experience is helpful and a degree in or related to transportation can help job prospects in this field where jobs are growing at a slower than average rate.
+Management experience is helpful and a degree in or related to transportation can help job prospects in this field where jobs are growing at an average rate.